What is PMOS (formerly known as PCOS)?

-In many cases, the signs and symptoms of PCOS develop in adolescence Acne and irregular periods are common in growing teenagers, and doctors need to be able to gauge what is normal, and what is likely to be abnormal and may be PCOS related.
+In many cases, the signs and symptoms of PMOS develop in adolescence Acne and irregular periods are common in growing teenagers, and doctors need to be able to gauge what is normal, and what is likely to be abnormal and may be PMOS related.
 Missing one or two periods is not unusual for a teenager; missing six months probably is.
-The Stony Brook PCOS team includes experts in both adolescent and adult PCOS care.
+The Stony Brook PMOS team includes experts in both adolescent and adult PMOS care.

-For PCOS diagnosis, doctors look for at least two of the three following symptoms:
+For PMOS diagnosis, doctors look for at least two of the three following symptoms:

 - irregular or infrequent periods